Big-Green-7245/teamcode2023/README.md

 ---

+## Continuous Integration

+This repository uses GitHub Actions to automatically build the code with the official [FTC Robot Controller](https://github.com/FIRST-Tech-Challenge/FtcRobotController) on every push and pull request to the main branch.
+This allows you to see if your code compiles successfully on every change.

 ## For Maintainers

 Greetings, future captains, here are the steps you need to do to get ready for a new season.